getsentry/symbolicator/docs/advanced/source-bundles.md

 Symbolicator supports the concept of source bundles.
 These are zip archives containing source code that goes along debug information files.
-These archives can be created with the `sentry-cli` tool and are also supported by the underlying `symbolic` library.
+These archives can be created with the `sentry-cli` tool as well as `symsorter` and are also supported by the underlying `symbolic` library.

 Source bundles are ZIP archives with a well-defined internal structure.
 Most importantly, they contain source files in a nested directory structure.